Is Self Improvement Necessary?

 There is no Luck in Self Improvement

-A question I asked myself a while ago, (and it’s one of the reasons I began to study self improvement and also why I became a certified life coach) was “Why are some people better off than others?
+We are not where we are today because of luck.
+In fact, we are where we are today because of choices we have made.
+We didn’t just wake up one morning and know how to read, cook a delicious meal, play the guitar or be the CEO of Amazon.
+A question I asked myself a while back was “Why are some people better off than others?
 What has driven their personal success?”
 I found out what caused many people to succeed at any endeavor, whether their career, family life, personal finances or health, was that they had learned the skills or improved themselves to take action on what causes success in those areas.
-They continuously improved until they found what worked, and even then, there was room for improvement – the key being of course that they learned to take consistent actions that eventually turned into successful habits.
+They continuously improved until they found what worked, and even then, there was room for improvement – the key, being of course that they learned to take consistent actions that eventually turned into successful habits.

 The Ultimate Value of Self Improvement